-New research shows children rely on ‘proof’ from as young as three years old
+Research shows children rely on ‘proof’ from as young as three y/o

 Children as young as three years of age can understand the difference between real things that they cannot see, and things which are make believe, University of Queensland (UQ) researchers have found, after examining how children evaluated different types of characters or figures relative to one another, as well as in comparison to real people.

 UQ researcher Nicole Nelson said that the judgements made are “fairly sophisticated” with children not only making simple ‘real’ versus ‘not real’ judgments, but also weighing the quality of the evidence they have for different figures.

 For example, when children have seen dinosaur bones at museums, they have proof that dinosaurs once existed, and those who have found the milk and cookies gone on Christmas morning, use this as proof that Santa has visited, and this evidence convinces them that both dinosaurs and Santa are real.

 When children don’t have a strong evidence base for or against something being real – such as aliens or ghosts, they are able to say so and rate these figures as only moderately likely to be real, just as adults do.